junker149/Course_app/README.md

         **(Every route except signin and signup expects jwt token in header from user which the user gets at signin.)

-index.js - contains code to connect from server config.js - contains jwt token
+index.js - contains code to connect from server<br>
+config.js - contains jwt token